 In order to take courses at John Cabot University, all students must provide proof that they have either the legal right or legal permission from the Italian government to study in Italy.

-European citizens do not have to apply for either a study visa or for a Permit to Stay, but must provide a valid copy of their passport or national ID during Orientation.
+European citizens do not have to apply for a study visa to enter Italy.
+However, they must upload a valid copy of their passport or national ID on the Student Portal.

-All non-European citizens must have a study visa and Permit to Stay for the Fall and Spring semesters.
-Once you obtain your study visa you must apply for a Permit to Stay during orientation.
+All non-European citizens must have a study visa to enter Italy for the Fall and Spring semesters.
+Based on the length of your study visa, you will need to apply for either a Permit to Stay or a Declaration of Presence during Orientation.

 Apply for a Student Visa

 If you need to apply for a study visa, you must request it at the Italian Consulate with jurisdiction over your permanent residence or University location.
 The Admissions Office will provide the information that you will need regarding the visa process upon your acceptance to the university.
-You can email [email protected] for any questions regarding the study visa application process or the immigration office at [email protected] for any information concerning your permit to stay.
+You can email [email protected] for any questions regarding the study visa application process or the immigration office at [email protected] for any information concerning your Immigration Status in Italy.
 If you need to apply for a visa, you must do so before you come to Italy.
 It is your responsibility to start the process as soon as possible as the visa may take up to two months or longer to obtain.

 Declaration of Presence

-If you are coming to Italy for less than 90 days (Summer Session classes), you will need to apply for a study visa if necessary, and then file a Declaration of Presence.
+If you are coming to Italy for less than 90 days (Summer Session classes), you will need to apply for a study visa if necessary, and then you might need to file a Declaration of Presence, even if you are visa exempt.

 If you are attending a Summer Session for less than 90 days but you are from a country that is not Visa Exempt, please email [email protected].